Ali Gholi Agha hammam

-The Ali Gholi Agha hammam is a historical hammam in the Bidabad district of Isfahan, Iran.
-The hammam was built in 1713 by Ali Gholi Agha, who was a courtier of two Safavid kings Suleiman I and Sultan Husayn.
+The Ali Gholi Agha hammam is a historic hammam in the Bidabad district of Isfahan, Iran.
+The hammam was built in 1713 by Ali Gholi Agha, who was a courtier of the Safavid shahs Suleiman I and Soltan Hoseyn.
 Its architectural style is Isfahani and it was built in the late Safavid era.

 The structure consists of one large hammam and a small hammam and also a Howz.
 Each of these hammams consists of a dressing room and a Garmkhaneh (hothouse), so that they could be used in that time separately by men and women.
 At present, the structure is a museum and can be visited by travellers.